-How to Install Zabbix 6.0 / 6.4 on Debian 11 [Step-by-Step]
+How to Install Zabbix 7.0 on Debian 12 / 11 (Easy Setup)

 Zabbix is 100% free open-source ultimate enterprise-level software designed for monitoring availability and performance of IT infrastructure components.
 You can read a case-study about Zabbix popularity and find out more about open-source movement in this article.

-Zabbix 6 Dashboard
+Zabbix 7.0 Dashboard Screenshoot Example

 Enough of talk lets do some work!
 First, we will install and configure Zabbix server, then a database and lastly the frontend – check the picture bellow for a better understanding of Zabbix architecture.